mindsmiths/docs/docs/Coding Environment/deployment-to-production.md

 # Deployment to production

+## Production and sandbox environment

 Production is an environment with a fully working system for real users.

 Apart from production we also provide dynamic sandbox environments.
 Sandbox environemnt is used to test your system before deploying it to production.
+Sandbox is run on the same architecture as production, however it has no production data and secrets.

 Both production and sandbox are deployed to our server.
-We use Kubernetes architecture, but you don't have to worry about, as we manage everything regarding infrastructure.
+We use Kubernetes architecture, but you don't have to worry about it as we manage everything regarding infrastructure.

 ## Setup

 Production and sandbox are deployed by our CI server (GitLab CI/CD).
 This means that our CI server needs access to your git repository in order to clone it and deploy it.

-Please proceed to section [Setup GitHub](#setup-github) or [Setup GitLab](#setup-gitlab), depending on what you use for your repo.
+Jump to section [Setup GitHub](#setup-github) or [Setup GitLab](#setup-gitlab), depending on what you use for your repo.

 ### Setup GitHub